a3609640/DNFA-gene-analysis/README.md

 ## First Steps

-From the top-level directory of your Git project clone, the first command to invoke, after `source configuration`, is `make bamfiles`.
+From the top-level directory of your Git project clone, the first command to invoke, after `source configuration`, is `make`.

-That script will download the sources for a specific version of STAR, and compile them on your machine.
+That will execute all workflows associated with the project (the workflows are described in detail below).
+For the 'asospecificity' workflow in particular, it will download the sources for a specific version of STAR, and compile them on your machine.
 Then it will download and sequence a reference human genome.
 Then it will process various project-specific files against That reference genome, ultimately converting them from .fastq.gz to .bam format.